andersmurphy/andersmurphy-blog/resources/posts/2023-09-15-clojure-virtual-threads-with-ring-and-http-kit.md

 Transfer/sec:    319.22KB
 ```

-That's a 29x increase in performance by switching to virtual threads.
-Keep in mind, this is a very crude benchmark, and you should always do you're own project specific benchmarking.
-That being said the above example gives an indication of the potential benefits to switching to virtual threads, especially in the case where requests are doing a fair bit of work (e.g: querying a database).
+That's a 2.3x increase in performance by switching to virtual threads. **Keep in mind, this is a very crude benchmark, and you should always do you're own project specific benchmarking.** That being said the above example gives an indication of the potential benefits to switching to virtual threads, especially in the case where requests are doing a fair bit of work (e.g: querying a database).

 The full example [project can be found here](https://github.com/andersmurphy/clj-cookbook/tree/master/virtual-threads/http-kit).

 For setting up [virtual threads with jetty checkout this post](https://andersmurphy.com/2023/09/16/clojure-virtual-threads-with-ring-and-jetty.html).

+**Update (2023-09-18):** This post originally showed a 29x increase in performance when switching to virtual threads this was because http-kit was not configured correctly for operating with synchronous request handlers (the default is only 4 threads).
+[As was kindly pointed out in this comment on reddit by the maintainer](https://www.reddit.com/r/Clojure/comments/16lq5gr/comment/k14ugqu/?utm_source=share&utm_medium=web2x&context=3).
+I have since updated the post to reflect benchmarks with a http-kit configured to use the same number of threads as Jetty's default (50 threads).